xmindltd/xmind-sdk-js/README.md

 > Do not include top level folders, otherwise the software can't extract files

 ## Contributing
+Thank you for be interesting in the SDK.

-If you run into any problems please feel free to reach out to us 🙂
+If you have any problems or suggestions please feel free to let us know 🙂

-You also can PRs immediately.
+We also welcome you to submit a pull request for any big or small issues.

 ## License